sokwiri/CAT-2-Team-404/lab_guide.md

 ## Overview

 This lab introduces the Key-Value Data Model using Redis.
-You'll learn to install Redis via Docker, load product inventory data, and perform CRUD operations using Python.
+We will install Redis via Docker, load product inventory data, and perform CRUD operations using Python.

 ---